 Jenny Oaks Baker’s recent solo album titled “The Spirit of God: Classic Hymns and Spirituals” seeks to honor pioneer legacies of faith.

-Arngrim is best known for her performance as Nellie Oleson on “Little House on the Prairie” and actively speaks about AIDS awareness and child abuse.
+Alison Arngrim is best known for her performance as Nellie Oleson on “Little House on the Prairie.”
+She actively speaks about AIDS awareness and child abuse.

 I recently had the privilege to interview Mark Ashurst McGee, Robin Scott Jensen, and Sharalyn D. Howcroft.
 They are the editors of “Foundational Texts of Mormonism: Examining Major Early Sources.”